 How to Fix Bootloop After Installing the Firmware

-Sometimes, installing a firmware ends up with a boot loop.
-It means you Samsung device will not get past the Samsung logo screen after flashing the firmware.
-Some users experience device overheating, slow performance, lag in the interface or fast battery drain.
-To fix these issues, you should try the tips given here.
+Sometimes, installing firmware ends up with a boot loop.
+It means your Samsung device will not get past the Samsung logo screen after flashing the firmware.
+Some users experience device overheating, slow performance, lag in the interface, or fast battery drain.